keploy/community-blog/cm9w9bb1v000n08ibatbl9oa5.md

 ---

+# Introduction

-At Keploy, we wanted our tool to be part of the Github pipeline so that developers could be guaranteed that modifications made in pull requests could be safely merged and deployed.
+At [Keploy](http://www.keploy.io), we wanted our tool to be part of the GitHub pipeline so that developers could be guaranteed that modifications made in pull requests could be safely merged and deployed.
 The only problem we had was ~ is it possible.

 The reason for this question is because Keploy uses eBPF to track network calls, which requires sudo capabilities.
 So the question becomes, will GitHub grant users sudo rights for a program they construct and execute on their systems?